Weissbad Appenzell, Switzerland

 RACE RULES

-Participation in the ALPSTEIN CROSSING Hike&Fly Team Race is at the risk of each participant.
-By signing the conditions of participation on the day of the race, the participant expressly waives all claims of any kind arising from damage, injury or consequential damage.
+Participation in ALPSTEIN CROSSING is at the participant’s own risk.
+By signing the conditions of participation on race day, participants expressly waive all claims of any kind arising from damage, injury or consequential damage.

 The legal requirements of the Swiss Civil Aviation BAZL must be observed during the race.
 A currently valid gliding map incl. the applicable regulations from DABS/NOTAM with corresponding flight limitations and animal protection zones can be viewed at the race office.
 Explicit reference is made to the current situation before the race by means of an appropriate briefing.